DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 * 1.1 million authors
 * Mostly for self-publishing
 * Mostly for publishing books
-* Lulu also offers e-book publishing service
+* Lulu also offers ebook publishing service

 **Strengths and weaknesses**
 *Strengths*
 Ability to set your own price
-Distribution through Amazon and iBookstore (eBooks only) is possible Free ISBN
+Distribution through Amazon and iBookstore (ebooks only) is possible Free ISBN

 *Weaknesses*